 Exterior Basement Waterproofing

-Exterior waterproofing are more intrusive than interior jobs, involving advanced equipment and several skilled technicians.
+Exterior waterproofing is more intrusive than interior jobs, involving advanced equipment and several skilled technicians.
 The foundation of your home must be excavated, which typically disrupts your entire home and family but once complete, you are left with a reliable waterproofing system.

 This method involves drilling a hole in the foundation to make way for a drain and sump pump to remove any moisture that enters your basement.
 A vapor barrier is often included to decrease moisture entering your basement through other surfaces such as basement walls.